-Mission: Its mission is to improve the social and economic conditions of south florida residents.
-Youth co-op achieves this purpose through a variety of programs that directly impact south florida's youth, adults, families, and recent immigrants, empowering them through education and employment, and identifying and strengthening their knowledge, skills, talents and abilities.
+Mission: To improve the social and economic conditions of south florida residents through a variety of programs that directly impact south florida's youth, adults, families, and recent immigrants, empowering them through education and programs.

 charter schools - youth co-op charter school opened for the 1998-1999 school year under a charter of the sponsoring school district, the miami-dade county public school board.
 The current charter, as renewed, is effective for fifteen years expiring in june 2023.
 The charter school is a title i public school-of-choice which teaches 527 children in grades k-8 using state-of-the-art teaching methods and small class sizes.
 It has been recognized by the governor, won numerous awards, and earned an "a" rating since its inception.
 Youth co-op preparatory school opened its charter school for the 2011-2012 school year under a charter of the sponsoring school district, miami-dade county public school board.
 The start date was deferred one year after its initial opening date to the 2012-2013 school year with the contract expiring in 2025.